 The teams who are most successful at communicating competitive intelligence have identified relevant communication channels, established a regular cadence for distribution, and, of course, crafted their CI updates to deliver immense value in a compact package.

 Borrowing from the ideas of great CI updates, we’ve created a template for distributing competitive intelligence.
-Download the full guide and pack of templates here, or read on for recommendations to create your own.
+Read on for recommendations to create your own.

 Sample Competitive Intel Executive Summary